alyssaraine03-a11y/alyssa-lis624/README.md

 installed mysql with sudo apt install mysqyl-server used the command 'systemctl status mysql' to confirm it was active and running and enabled

-## creating an opac
-in mysql, open nano mylibrary.html